The 2017 Library Series

 MUCH ADO ABOUT NOTHING by William Shakespeare

-M&M is once again presenting a production by the excellent Red Monkey Theater Group, a new dramatization of Much Ado About Nothing, Shakespeare’s comedy of love, wit, deception, revenge, and redemption.
-This 90-minute adaptation, directed by Tal Aviezer, is set in the late 1940s, just after the close of World War II, and will feature period costumes and music, including classics of swing and big band as well as original choreography by Katy Cocovinis.
-The cast includes Tal Aviezer, Jessica Rodwick, Mario Fuentes, Ed Friedman, Cameron Blair, Charly Bivona, Nick Leshi, Tom Spitzer, and Katy Wood.
+M&M was proud to present Red Monkey Theater Group’s new dramatization of Much Ado About Nothing, Shakespeare’s comedy of love, wit, deception, revenge, and redemption.
+This 90-minute adaptation, directed by Tal Aviezer, is set in the late 1940s, just after the close of World War II, and featured period costumes and music, including classics of swing and big band as well as original choreography by Katy Cocovinis.
+The cast included Tal Aviezer, Jessica Rodwick, Mario Fuentes, Ed Friedman, Cameron Blair, Charly Bivona, Nick Leshi, Tom Spitzer, and Katy Wood.

 “Much Ado About Nothing is a play set at the end of a war, at a time when people are allowing themselves to believe they have a future,” says Aviezer.
 “Their emotions are thawing out after a period of national trauma.
 At the same time, it’s a moment of great social change – people are choosing their own husbands and wives based on individual ideas of love and respect, rather than economy or family arrangements.
 I felt that the post-Second World War era was the perfect setting to explore these ideas.
 Plus, it gives you a chance to use plenty of Sinatra and Count Basie in the soundtrack.”